inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (l s)
 *:_R_R_L68
-S:    The earliest possible sales lessen the total losses.
+S:The earliest possible sales lessen the total losses.
  :Please enclose the latest details in those lists yourself.
  :On almost all calls I could save six dollars, especially in :July.
 Tell the girls all the usual questions asked will be